-In many ways, financial planning for your home business is much like your home finances.
+In many ways, financial planning tips for your home business are much like your home finances.
 One of these ways is planning ahead by saving.
-You probably realize that your income will ebb and flow, either seasonally or erratically.
+You probably realize that your income will ebb and flow.
+This could be either seasonally or erratically.
 In either case, you will need to be able to finance your operations throughout the year.
 When times are good, be prepared to put aside enough to keep operations going during the down times.

-If you’re just getting started, there’s nothing wrong with putting aside a minimal amount, either by percentage or in a fixed dollar amount, but make it your goal to eventually be able to put aside whatever it will take to keep business afloat for six months.
+If you’re just getting started, there’s nothing wrong with putting aside a minimal amount.
+This can be a percentage or in a fixed dollar amount.
+Make it your goal to eventually be able to put aside whatever it will take to keep business afloat for six months.
 Make it automatic by having a small amount of money moved from your operating account to your saving account every month.

 Keep a Budget

 How do you know how much you need to put aside?
 That’s where the planning comes in.
 Your best bet to maintain sanity in this area is to purchase budgeting software.
-No need to reinvent the wheel, when the computer can do so much of the work for you.
+No need to reinvent the wheel.
+The computer can do so much of the work for you.
 It should also guide you through expense categories you may not have thought of.